-Canada's tech industry is, and will be booming for a long time and the demand for the skills set, and labour in this sector will continue to increase.
+Canada's tech industry is booming for a long time, and the demand for the skills set and labor in this sector will continue to increase.
 By its very nature, the technology sector is constantly evolving, and individuals who want to capitalize on this opportunity must act quickly.

 The Best Canada Tech Pathways to Permanent Residency